grantjo78/grantjo78.github.io/_posts/2022-05-21-mountnfs-createstorageaccount.md

 ### Step 7: Configure Encryption Settings

-No changes need to be here at this point in time.
+No changes need to be made here at this point in time.

 Select **Next: Tags >**

 ![](/docs/assets/images/2022-05-20-mountnfs-createstorageaccount/mountnfs-storageaccount-encryption.jpg)

 ### Step 8: Configure Tags Settings
-No changes need to be here at this point in time.
+No changes need to be made here at this point in time.

 Select **Next: Review + Create >**